kobikelemen/mit-6.5840/README.md

 # mit-6.5840
-My attempt at doing the coursework for mit-6.5840 distributed systems
+My coursework for mit-6.5840 distributed systems: [https://pdos.csail.mit.edu/6.824/index.html].

-I am completing the following course focused on distributed systems: https://pdos.csail.mit.edu/6.824/index.html

-This project aims to build a fault tolerant, parallel, key value service.

-## What does this mean?
-A key value service is a program that takes in data and for each element in the data - the 'key' - it does some computation to get the associated value.
-An example is counting the occurences of each word in some text.
-In this case, the data is the text, the keys are the words, and the values are the number of occurences of that word.
+## Project Overview
-The goal of this project is to run this key value service on a distributed system of many computers to increase performance.
-For this to produce valid results, the distributed system must be fault tolerant.
-And the computation must be split in a way that allows it to be performed on many computers in parallel.
+A key value service is a simple database that stores data (values) with an associated key.
+The goal of this project is to build a key value service on a distributed system with three key features: fault tolerance, linearizability, and sharding the data.

-## Key Value Service [Done]
-The key value service I implement is Map Reduce [https://pdos.csail.mit.edu/6.824/papers/mapreduce.pdf].
-This takes in three things: the data, a 'mapping' function, and a 'reduce' function.
-The data is first split into chunks so that each computer processes a subset of it.
-The mapping function is then run on each chunk to produce the key value pairs and saved in intermediate files.
-The reduce function is then run to collate the pairs into an overall result.
-Please refer to the paper for a more detailed explanation and examples.

 ## Fault Tolerance [Done]
 A major problem faced when building distributed systems is that each computer must remain in sync with eachother even when individual computers fail or the network fails.
 To achieve this, I implemented the RAFT Protocol [https://pdos.csail.mit.edu/6.824/papers/raft-extended.pdf] which solves this problem by electing a leader copmuter which coordinates the computers, and is responsible for replicating its state machine on all peers.
 This code can be found in the `src/main/raft` directory.

+## Key Value Service [Done]
+Using the fault tolerance provided by my RAFT implementation, I built a replicated key-value store.
+I expose two operations; put() and get().
+Moreover, by using RAFT, operations on the key-value store are linearizable and the service is fault tolerant.

-## Sharded Key Value Service [In progress]
+## Sharded Key Value Service [Done]
-The goal of this is to run the key value service on the fault tolerant distributed system, such that the service is run in parallel across the system.
+I improved the key-value service by sharding the keys into groups that can be run in parallel.
+Each shard consists of a subset of the total keys stored in the key-value store (e.g. keys starting with "A"-"D" could be in one shard).
+Moreover the machines in the cluster are split into replication groups, where each group forms a a fault tolerant Raft group that stores a few of the shards.
+This means that shards in different groups can be queried in parallel, increasing performance.
+There is also a fault tolerant coordinator, which manages group configerations (such as which shards map to which groups).
+This design was inspired by systems such as Spanner [https://static.googleusercontent.com/media/research.google.com/en//archive/spanner-osdi2012.pdf].